Argentine Ant Identification & Prevention

 Argentine ants are a small, unassuming species of ant that is a shiny dark brown to black color.
 Workers grow to about 1/16 of an inch in length.
 When crushed, they produce an unpleasant musty odor.
-One of the most common ways to identify them by their large colony sizes and the wide trails they travel together in when out foraging for food.
+One of the most common ways to identify them is by their large colony sizes and the wide trails they travel together when out foraging for food.

 Are Argentine ants dangerous?

 While Argentine ants are capable of delivering bites, this behavior is not a big concern for people.
 Their aggressive behavior is generally towards other ant species.
 Argentine ants are non-native ants and often drive native species out of the areas they move into.

 Although mainly nuisance ants, preventing Argentine ants from taking up residence on your property or in your home is important.
 They live in large colonies and are difficult to control once they are nesting on your property.
 Inside homes, they contaminate food and spread bacteria over surfaces.